soulbreather/FUNction-v2.0/README.md

 ## Discovered a bug or have an idea of a new feature

-If you discover any bugs or you just want some features added that aren't listed on the TODO list then feel free to create an issue, remember to use our template so we can understand your request down to every detail.
+If you discover any bugs or you just want some features added feel free to create an issue, remember to use our template so we can understand your request down to every detail.

 You can create an issue by clicking [this](https://github.com/soulbreather/FUNction-v2.0/issues/new/choose){:target="_blank" rel="noopener"}.